The Map Inside: the Connecticut Officials

 General Drafting handled the cartography from 1949 to 1960.
 Four-lane roads and divided highways (none shown here) were drawn in black-bordered red lines.
 Paved state highways were red, other roads, including merely surfaced routes, are gray.

 Route 129, the Merryall road decommissioned in 1963, was surfaced but unpaved.
-What's surprising is the inclusion of Route 134, which had not been shown on state maps since 1940.
-I do not know whether it was there all the time, was reinstated, was a hidden route, or is a typo.
+Route 134, which had not been shown on state maps since 1940, makes a surprise reappearance.
+It appears to have been officially canceled in 1956.
+Signs might have been removed earlier.

 Route 130, whose death may have also been exaggerated, appears in gray elsewhere on this map, as well as routes 199, 132, and 108, which were presumably unpaved in 1949.